saitamasahil/skyscraper/docs/CLIHELP.md

 Skyscraper -p snes --cache edit:new=ages --includefrom "/home/pi/.skyscraper/reports/report-snes-missing_ages-20190708.txt"
 ```

-#### --cache merge:&lt;FOLDER&gt;
+#### --cache merge:&lt;PATH&gt;

 This option allows you to merge two resource caches together.
-It will merge the cache located at the `<FOLDER>` location into the default cache for the chosen platform.
+It will merge the cache located at the `<PATH>` location into the default cache for the chosen platform.
 The path specified must be a path containing the `db.xml` file.
 You can also set a non-default destination to merge to with the `-d` option.

 **Example(s)**